 5. You will be true to yourself.

-Personal boundaries are necessary to being authentic.
+Personal boundaries are necessary for being authentic.
 They are your personal truths.
 When you don’t have clear personal boundaries, you don’t have a wall that defines you.
-And people can easily force, persuade or manipulate you to do something that you don’t want to.
+And people can easily force, persuade, or manipulate you to do something that you don’t want to.

 Having clear boundaries is a way to protect and love yourself.